-Trevor Morrison is currently the Dean and Eric M. and Laurie B. Roth Professor of Law at New York University School of Law, and a Faculty Director of the Reiss Center on Law and Security.
+Trevor Morrison is Dean Emeritus and the Eric M. and Laurie B. Roth Professor of Law at New York University School of Law, and a Faculty Director of the Reiss Center on Law and Security.
 He was previously the Liviu Librescu Professor of Law at Columbia Law School, where he was also faculty co-director of the Center for Constitutional Governance and faculty co-chair of the Hertog Program on Law and National Security.
 Before that, he was on the faculty of Cornell Law School.

 Dean Morrison spent 2009 in the White House, where he served as associate counsel to President Barack Obama.
 Drawing on both his scholarship and work experience, he has developed particular renown for his expertise in constitutional law as practiced in the executive branch.